Mithileysh/Email-Response-Time-8/README.md

 raw data: https://tandoninfovisfall16.slack.com/files/anshul/F31BYB29K/updated_data_20161111.csv
 used data: https://github.com/joshuawong/d3

-## demo structure
+## Project structure
-index.html: project display page.<br/>
+1.index.html: project display page.<br/>
-style folder: all css code store in style.css inside this folder.<br/>
+2.style folder: all css code store in style.css inside this folder.<br/>
-js/charts: there are 3 js files inside this folder.
+3.js/charts: there are 3 js files inside this folder.
 *         main.js:  for the main view.
 *          pie.js: for the pie chart and the user list.
 *          bar chart: for the bar chart.